Film: The Tale of Mari and Her Three Puppies [Mari to sanbiki koinu no monogatari マリと三匹子犬の物語]

 That ending soured the entire film for me, and I’ve not been able to neutralize my distaste despite repeated viewings.
 A previous version of this review was never published, as it was ill-timed in the wake of the 2011 Fukushima disaster.
 Since then, I’ve tried to reconsider my irritation with this film.
 I admit that it’s fairly effective at turning on the waterworks when necessary — and I actually don’t resent the filmmakers for milking audience sentiment.
 Emotional “manipulation,” if you want to call it that, is one of the features that makes melodrama and animal tales effective.

-My issue, instead, is where our sympathies eventually lead us, as flagged by Mari’s final abandoned in tandem with the way that the scene is visually absorbed into a grid of urban development in the final aerial shot arching up and over the refugee camp.
+My issue, instead, is where our sympathies eventually lead us, as flagged by Mari’s final abandonment, visually absorbed into a grid of urban development in the final aerial shot arching up and over the refugee camp.
 Mothers must inevitably give way to their children, just as the country must give in to the city, all in the name of progress and change.
 The promise of an enlightened, more efficient, and more advanced future rests on the beautiful sacrifices of yesterday, towards which we cast a wistful, nostalgic glance as we whisk away a few fat, staged tears.